Over recent years, a community of local and international visual artists have organically connected and made The Paint Factory their creative home.

 The unique nature of the area has been both an inspiration and an opportunity for artists to gather and discuss and create art.
 The site is often used for educational purposes and has had guests from all around the world attend these sessions.

-Our vision is to continue to encourage and facilitate the use of The Paint Factory as a place of creativity and ensure that it remains a hub for community-based activity
+Our vision is to continue to encourage and facilitate use of The Paint Factory as a place of creativity and ensure it remains a hub for community-based activity.

 CURRENT MEMBERS OF OUR ARTS COLLECTIVE ARE:

 Ryan has been using the studio space at The Paint Factory since 2017, working on his visual art pieces which comment on social issues.
 Ryan’s work is included in collections and exhibitions throughout Australia, the US, China, Palestine, Japan and the Netherlands and he has been the artist-in-residence at the Tweed Regional Gallery and Cicada Press’s Indigenous Residency Program.
 Ryan said having a studio at The Paint Factory had been a major benefit to his work.
 “Due to the number of artists working at the site there is an informal collective dynamic, where we can bounce ideas off each other and support studio experimentation,” he said.
 “Having studio space at The Paint Factory has been a critical element in the successes and career development I have experienced in recent years.”

 Richard has had a studio space at The Paint Factory since 2016 and has had his work exhibited in the US, Russia, Ireland, England, Taiwan and throughout Australia.
 Richard uses painting, installation art, video and text in his work, which is designed to provoke thought and awareness around issues impacting indigenous communities.
 Of the opportunity to work at The Paint Factory, Richard said: “As a Brisbane-based artist, it is essential to have a place I can go to work which I know I can make my own and has the energy and ambience which helps to inspire creativity.
 Being at The Paint Factory offers me exactly that.”